Frequently Asked Questions

 Q. Why Aren’t there more Demuth pieces on display?

-A. The Demuth Foundation has a permanent collection of over 55 works, and we display 8-12 works at a time.
+A. The Demuth Museum of Art has a permanent collection of over 55 works, and we display 8-12 works at a time.
 Charles Demuth frequently used paper to create his art, so the majority of our permanent collection is works on paper (i.e.- watercolors and drawings).
 Works on paper present limitations on their display, as paper fades and deteriorates over time.
 Therefore, in order to protect our collection of original Demuth works on paper, we only display each piece for a short period of time and rotate works out of special storage designed to preserve their condition as best as possible for future generations to enjoy and appreciate.
 We also control light exposure in our galleries through dimmers and motion sensors, and special light fixtures with UV filters for this reason.

-Still have a question for us?
 Give us a call at 717.299.9940, or contact us through the form below: